 Unlike subnet masks, which require contiguous bits indicating network and subnet to be ones, wildcard masks allow noncontiguous bits in the mask.

-Table 1 shows examples of IP addresses and masks from an access list, along with the corresponding addresses that are considered a match.
+The table below shows examples of IP addresses and masks from an access list, along with the corresponding addresses that are considered a match.

 Access List Sequence Numbers

 The ability to apply sequence numbers to IP access list entries simplifies access list changes.
 Prior to the IP Access List Entry Sequence Numbering feature, there was no way to specify the position of an entry within an access list.
 If you wanted to insert an entry in the middle of an existing list, all of the entries after the desired position had to be removed, then the new entry was added, and then all the removed entries had to be reentered.
 This method was cumbersome and error prone.